Sleaker/deadair_eco_no_da_wares/README.md

 ### v1.17
 - Fixed crew fill replace values not applying properly from 1.14
 - Fixed quettanauts default crew not applying
-- Bump claytronics from recycling slightly more
+- Bump claytronics from recycling (now 2x vanilla)
 - Fix some boron module adjustments from 1.16 not applying
+- Add missing argon connector module patches to match cost and time as other connector modules
 ### v1.16
 - Reduced the amount of Water for Borons to build their station module (applied à 0,28 factor, has some other factions)
 ### v1.15